This is a guest post on Tallyfy by Jacob Severn about SAFE notes.

 Jacob Severn is a certified scrum product owner who specializes in product strategy.
 Jake’s passion for writing is to make complex subjects easier to digest.
 He also writes poetry on the side.
 Please reach him at jacobsevern.com

 What is a SAFE note?

 A story about dreams, dollars and … funding!

-Marisa and Kyle were both business majors at University of Iowa when they conceived of their small business idea: an app which provided ratings for various meetups at their college.
-They later realized the idea could apply to meetups everywhere as well!
-Kyle helped build a minimum viable product, and a landing page with a sign-up for the website (Rate-It.com).
-Within a few days and some targeted ad spend on Facebook and Instagram, Rate-It.com had 500 people interested!
+Marisa and Kyle were both business majors at the University of Iowa when they conceived of their small business idea: an app that provided ratings for various meetups at their college.
+They later realized the idea could apply to meetups everywhere!
+Kyle helped build a minimum viable product and a landing page with a sign-up for the website.
+Within a few days and some targeted ad spending on Facebook and Instagram, Rate-It.com had 500 people interested!